msjhenkar/weather-app/README.md

 ## API Integration
 The app integrates with the OpenWeather API to get weather data for different cities.
 The API provides the current temperature, weather description, and other useful information.

+## Security considerations
+Added api to config.js and is imported in script.js for security which is not visible in git repo

 ### How API Integration Works:
 1. The user inputs the name of a city.
 2. The app sends an HTTP GET request to the OpenWeather API with the city name.